-- (a) The license holder must review the risk reduction plan each calendar year and document the review. - (b) When conducting the review, the license holder must consider incidents that have occurred in the center since the last review, including: - (1) the assessment factors in the plan; - (2) the internal reviews conducted under this section, if any; - (3) substantiated maltreatment findings, if any; and - (4) incidents that caused injury or harm to a child, if any, that occurred since the last review. - (5) Within 5 days following any change to the risk reduction plan, the license holder must train program staff on the change and document that the staff were trained on the changes.
+- (a) The license holder must review the risk reduction plan each calendar year and document the review. - (b) When conducting the review, the license holder must consider incidents that have occurred in the center since the last review, including: - (1) the assessment factors in the plan; - (2) the internal reviews conducted under this section 245A.66, subdivision 1, if any; - (3) substantiated maltreatment findings, if any; and - (4) incidents that caused injury or harm to a child, if any, that occurred since the last review. - (5c) Within 510 days following any change to the risk reduction plan, the license holder must train program staff on the change and document that the staff were trained on the changes.